sfitzpatrickchapman/sfitzpatrickchapman/README.md

 My name is Scott Fitzpatrick and I graduated from Chapman University with a computer science degree in May 2022.
 As a research assistant, I have been working to create research-capable visualization and simulation software for VR motion data with Unity and Unreal Engine.

-- :mag_right: My primary interests are game engines, computer graphics, game development, and general software development.
+- :mag_right: My primary interests are game engines, computer graphics, game development, general software development, and AI prompting.
 - 🖥️ I am currently working on a Unity music visualizer that uses MIDI tracks as input instead of general audio files.
 - 🌱 I am actively expanding my knowledge about Unity's capabilities.
 - 💬 Ask me about Unity, Unreal Engine 5, Blender, and C#.